redhat-cop/ocp4-helpernode/docs/vars-doc.md

 This is how it breaks down

 * `helper.name` - *REQUIRED*: This needs to be set to the hostname you want your helper to be (some people leave it as "helper" others change it to "bastion")
 * `helper.ipaddr` - *REQUIRED* Set this to the current IP address of the helper.
+In case of high availability cluster, set this to the virtual IP address of the helpernodes.
 This is used to set up the [reverse dns definition](../templates/named.conf.j2#L65)
-* `helper.networkifacename` - *OPTIONAL*: By default the playbook uses `{{ ansible_default_ipv4.interface }}` for the interface of the helper.
-This option can be set to override the interface used for the helper (if, for example, you're on a dual homed network or your helper has more than one interface).
+* `helper.networkifacename` - *OPTIONAL*: By default the playbook uses `{{ ansible_default_ipv4.interface }}` for the interface of the helper or helpernodes (In case of high availability).
+This option can be set to override the interface used for the helper or helpernodes (if, for example, you're on a dual homed network or your helper has more than one interface).

 **NOTE**: The `helper.networkifacename` is the ACTUAL name of the interface, NOT the NetworkManager name (you should _NEVER_ need to set it to something like `System eth0`.
 Set it to what you see in `ip addr`)